Pyleks/milestone-project-two/README.md

 ## Features
 #### Existing Features
 - Feature 1: Allow the user to try a more up to date cross platform snake game.
-- Feature 2: Multiple Food types for different points and growth to the snake.
+- Feature 2: Multiple food types for different points and growth to the snake.
 - Feature 3: Open source development, allowing players to contribute in a more meaningful way.
 - Feature 4: Fully working feedback form to pass on suggestions directly to my email.

 #### Features Left to Implement
 - Random events, to offer a more unexpected gameplay.
 - More maps.
-- Better handling of points.
+- Better handling of score.
-- Option to play at different speed for the snake to provide different difficulty.
+- Option to play at different speeds for the snake to provide different difficulty.

 #### Planned Features
 - Updating the method for handling user points.
-- Link the game up to a online database so players can fight against each other to get the best score
+- Link the game up to an online database so players can fight against each other to get the best score.

 ## Demo
 Try the game here: https://pyleks.github.io/milestone-project-two/